Decoherence and Probability: Emergence and Everett

 It is crucial to understand, however, that the foundational debate does not play out at the described epistemic level.
 Physicists have accepted quantum theory as the viable theory of microphysics for one hundred years.
 What is at stake in the foundational debate is not the assessment of a theory's viability in the absence of a full understanding of that theory.
 What is at stake is the full understanding.
 And when it comes to fully spelling out the theory, no structural similarity argument with another theory can take over that conceptual task.

-In summary, returning to our principal argument: As long as no probabilistic interpretation of the wave function is provided at the level of quantum mechanics, it is not clear whether Born weights are a characteristic of physically relevant dynamics or of mere parameterization.
-Therefore, it is not justified to infer the empirical import of Many Worlds quantum mechanics from the fact that the resulting wave function in a given limit looks strikingly similar to the empirical results of a non-cohered theory.
-One might assert by fiat that the import of Many Worlds quantum mechanics matches the import of the corresponding non-cohered theory in a given limit.
-If one goes down that road, however, the non-cohered theory turns from a limiting theory of the full quantum theory into an essential element of quantum theory that is needed for providing the link between the theory's formal structure and its empirical import.
+In summary, returning to our principal argument: As long as no probabilistic interpretation of the wave function is provided at the level of quantum mechanics, it is not clear whether Born weights are a characteristic of physically relevant dynamics or of a spurious parameterization.
+Therefore, it is not justified to infer the empirical import of Many Worlds quantum mechanics from the fact that the resulting wave function in a given limit looks strikingly similar to the empirical results of a zero coherence theory.
+One might assert by fiat that the import of Many Worlds quantum mechanics matches the import of the corresponding zero coherence theory in a given limit.
+If one goes down that road, however, the zero coherence theory turns from a limiting theory of the full quantum theory into an essential element of quantum theory that is needed for providing the link between the theory's formal structure and its empirical import.
 The result is a confusing compound of mutually dependent theoretical posits.
 We cannot make valid inferences about the world based upon uninterpreted similarity arguments combined with the formal structure of a decoherence model.